GCSE Dance is a practical course designed for students who are enthusiastic about dance. The course aims to develop ‘the thinking dancer’.

 Students develop their physical attributes including posture, alignment, balance, coordination, control, flexibility, mobility, strength, stamina, extension and isolation.
 Mental skills such as confidence, concentration, commitment and movement memory are explored.
 Students are challenged and encouraged to achieve expressive skills including, projection, focus, spatial awareness, facial expression, phrasing, musicality, sensitivity to other dancers.

-Students explore action, dynamic, spatial and relationship content to communicate a dance idea.
+Students explore action, dynamic, spatial and relationship content to communicate a choreographic intent.
 They will learn about the choreographic process, including researching, improvising, generating, selecting, developing, structuring, refining and synthesising.
-They will be encouraged to use choreographic devices within their work (motif and development) and to experiment with a range of actions (travel, turn, elevation, gesture, stillness, use of different body parts, floor work, and transfer of weight.)
+They will be taught how to use choreographic devices within their work and to experiment with a range of actions (travel, turn, elevation, gesture, stillness, use of different body parts, floor work, and transfer of weight.)
 Dynamic content will require students to work with time, weight, flow and the space.
-They will develop their choreographic understanding of relationships within dance such as lead and follow, mirroring, action and reaction, accumulation, complement compliment and contrast, counterpoint, contact and formations.
+They will develop their choreographic understanding of relationships within dance such as lead and follow, mirroring, action and reaction, accumulation, complement and contrast, counterpoint, contact and formations.

 Identifying areas of strength and areas for development and responding to feedback about their own dance practice.